Project DELTA: History

-DELTA originated as LEAPING LENA which was established on 15 May 1964 in order for the USSF to train LLDB teams for missions in Laos.
+DELTA originated as LEAPING LENA which was established on 15 May 1964 in order for the USSF to train LLDB teams for missions in South Vietnam.
 During LEAPING LENA, five teams of eight LLDB soldiers were parachuted into Laos but only five men survived the experience.
 The US did not participate.
 On 12 July 1964 a US Special Forces B-Team (B-110) and an A-Team (A-111) from the US 1st Special Forces Group arrived to take over the mission.
 By October 1964 LEAPING LENA was re-designated Project DELTA with USSF in control and serving alongside LLDB in actual operations.
-DELTA can trace its roots from the WW2 "Black Devils", a US/Canadian joint special operations unit.
 The main base for Project DELTA was established at Nha Trang with half of the A-team at Dong Ba Thin Base Camp to train the 91st Ranger Battalion.

 Helicopter insertions and extractions were particularly complex and dangerous.
 As a result, Delta's senior NCOs devised multiple methods of extraction including ladders and the McGuire rig (named after Sergeant Major Charles T. McGuire).
 The STABO rig, later developed by SOG, was also incorporated.

 Project DELTA ceased operations on 30 June 1970, prior to the establishment of "Operation Blue Light", a unit within 5th SFG (Mott Lake Fort Bragg NC), which was the precursor to the modern Delta Force.